December 5, 2025

 The bulk load improvement can be attributed to the lower amount of I/O required to store the strings.

-The massive improvement in COUNT DISTINCT is due to the grouping operation completely performed on integer values, with no string ever touched.
+The massive improvement in COUNT DISTINCT is due to the grouping operation being performed entirely on integer values, with no string ever touched.

 The ORDER BY improvements are mainly due to First Byte Inlining, which allows the comparison to be performed on integer values in most cases.